Program help

 We recommend using high-definition scans of your materials or looking up premade textures on the internet.
 Please keep in mind that the texture should be seamless.
 In this case you can go without image editing.

-Click the clip0001 icon in the Material Editor (Color/Texture area).
+Click the clip0001 icon in the Materials dialog (Color area).
 Select a texture from your local file system.

 clip0003